Liberal–National Coalition (New South Wales): History

 A Coalition between the Liberal (and predecessors) and National parties has existed without interruption in New South Wales since 1927.
 Predecessors of the NSW Liberal Party, including the UAP, Nationalist Party and the Democratic Party, maintained a coalition with the Country Party (old name of National Party).

-The Liberal Party is led by Mark Speakman and the National Party by Dugald Saunders.
+The Liberal Party is led by Kellie Sloane and the National Party by Gurmesh Singh.
 The Coalition won the 2011 state election in a massive swing under Barry O'Farrell, the 2015 election with a reduced majority under Mike Baird, and the 2019 election under Gladys Berejiklian.
 The Coalition led by Dominic Perrottet lost the 2023 state election and is in opposition since.

 New South Wales is the only state where the non-Labor Coalition has never broken, and yet has also never merged.
 This remained the case even in 2011, when the Liberals won a majority in their own right but still retained the Coalition.
 On 10 September 2020, the Nationals threatened to move to the crossbench over a dispute regarding koala protection laws, but the issue was resolved the next day and the Nationals remained in the Coalition.